apaik458/youbot_visual_servo/README.md

 # youbot_visual_servo
-A simple 2-axis IBVS application on the KUKA youBot robot arm using MoveIt Servo and ArUco
+A simple 2-axis IBVS application on the KUKA youBot robot arm using ROS and ArUco

-Tested on Ubuntu 20.04 using ROS and MoveIt Noetic
+Tested on Ubuntu 20.04 using ROS Noetic

 <img src="youbot_edit.gif" width="750">